MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="parameters"></a>Parametreler

 *bSet*<br/>
-[içinde] Şerit galerisini açılır menü düğmesi olarak görüntülemek için TRUE; Şerit galerisinin içeriğini doğrudan şerit üzerinde görüntülemek için FALSE.
+'ndaki Şerit galerisini açılan menü düğmesi olarak göstermek için TRUE; Şerit galerisinin içeriğini doğrudan şeritte göstermek için FALSE.

 ### <a name="remarks"></a>Açıklamalar

-## <a name="cmfcribbongallerysetgroupname"></a><a name="setgroupname"></a>CMFCRibbonGallery::SetGroupName
+## <a name="cmfcribbongallerysetgroupname"></a><a name="setgroupname"></a> CMFCRibbonGallery:: SetGroupName

 Bir grubun adını ayarlar.